summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 tags: [machine learning, python, neural network, beginner]
 ---

-Convolution is a mathematical operation on two functions (f and g) that produces a third function expressing how the shape of one is modified by the other.
+[Convolution](https://en.wikipedia.org/wiki/Convolution) is a mathematical operation on two functions (f and g) that produces a third function expressing how the shape of one is modified by the other.
 The term convolution refers to both the result function and to the process of computing it.
 It is defined as the integral of the product of the two functions after one is reversed and shifted (The convolution of f and g is written f∗g).
-And the integral is evaluated for all values of shift, producing the convolution function [Source](https://en.wikipedia.org/wiki/Convolution).
+And the integral is evaluated for all values of shift, producing the convolution function.

 A feed forward neural network can be thought of as the composition of number of functions: